Commercial Insurance Industry – Value Proposition Statement: What It Is, Why You Need One, and How to Write One (Template Included)

 “We are the best broker in the country for cyber liability,”

-will business flow to your company?
+Will business flow to your company?

 No, because the prospect doesn’t know you and has no reason to believe in such general, blanket statements.